Campus Improvement Plan

 Demographics Strengths

-Northbrook Middle School has many strengths.
+Northbrook Middle School has a variety of strengths.
 Some of the most notable demographics strengths include:

-- Our families value education by being very supportive and committed to their students' success.
+- Northbrook Middle School families value their children's education by being very supportive and committed to their students' success.

 Problem Statements Identifying Demographics Needs